QR5.5.2 Remainders Spread

 b.
 If the request is accepted, restart the server processing in a physical event.

-The share phase then passes on all processing, not just that which causes mass but also the processing remainder of charge.
-These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel, so the quantum cycle completes faster as the share phase has less processing to pass on.
+The share phase passes on all processing, not just that of mass but also the charge remainder.
+These remainders don’t affect the gravity of small objects much, but between opposite charges they cancel, so the quantum cycle completes faster, because the share phase has less processing to pass on.
 In contrast, between same-charge bodies the remainders add, so the cycle slows down because the share phase has more processing to pass on.
 Charged bodies then interact to make the quantum field between them run faster or slower.

-Essentially, opposite charges speed up the field between them, so they restart more often there, as servers accept requests on a first-come first-served basis.
-They then move together, i.e. attract.
-Conversely, same charges slow down the field between them, so they restart less often there.
-They then move apart, i.e. repel.
+Opposite charges speed up the field between them, so they restart there more often because servers accept requests on a first-come first-served basis, which makes them move together, i.e. attract.
+Conversely, same charges restart less often in the slower field between them, so they move apart, i.e. repel.
 Charges then attract or repel by biasing the speed of the quantum field between them.

-Charges then move other charges as gravity does, not by pushing or pulling, but by changing their space so they naturally move.
-Matter constantly trembles microscopically, so making it quiver more often one way will move it macroscopically.
-One object’s distribution can then affect another, even at a distance, but while gravity works by changing the quantum field strength, charge works by changing its speed.
+It follows that charges move other charges as gravity does, not by pushing or pulling but by changing the field around them so they naturally move.
+Matter constantly trembles microscopically, so if it quivers more often one way, it moves macroscopically.
+One object can then affect another at a distance, but while gravity changes the quantum field strength, charge changes its speed.

-Why then is charge much stronger than gravity for equivalent objects?
+Why then is charge stronger than gravity for small objects?
 In competitions where speed counts, like running, a team that is 5% faster than others wins all the races, not just a few more.
-Likewise on the quantum network, a slight speed increase on one side can have more than a slight effect, so charge is stronger than gravity because it biases speed not strength.
+Where matter restarts in the field around it is also a competition for server access where speed counts.
+Hence, a slight increase in speed can have more than a slight effect, so charge effects are stronger than gravity because they bias speed not strength.

 Gravity and charge move matter by biasing the quantum field differently, namely:

-- Strength.
-Matter tends restart where the quantum field is stronger.
+• Strength.
+Matter tends restart where the field is stronger.

-- Speed.
-Matter tends restart where the quantum field is faster.
+• Speed.
+Matter tends restart where the field is faster.